Hendryshi/hendryshi-blog/source/_posts/2020/04/Hexo-Tutorial.md

 ### Write blog

 Put your categories and tags in your markdown file.
-To insert the cover image in your blog, change the image path to `/yyyy/mm/dd/post-title/cover.png` after `permalink` Write the article after `< !-- more -- >`.
+Write the article after `< !-- more -- >`.
 To insert the image in your blog, put the image file in the image folder